For more information and additional FAQs, visit the OPM site.

 How much does the CFC actually benefit charities?

 Charities truly love the CFC.
-It is a critical source of revenue and an inexpensive way to attract new donors.
+It provides a critical source of revenue and an inexpensive way to attract new donors.
 Charities require diverse streams of income, including foundations, corporations, direct mail, special events, and the CFC.
 CFC donations are especially treasured because they are unrestricted funds, allowing nonprofit organizations to effectively respond to community needs.
 Equally important, CFC donations provide charities with a source of funding throughout the year.

 How much money goes to administrative overhead instead of to the charities?